miggia/miggia.github.io/_posts/2016-10-27-automating-ptc-creo-tasks-with-trail-files.md

 However it is rather simple to "reverse engineer" the syntax by looking at Creo trail files of short sessions where only simple commands are executed.

-The macro language "translation" of commonly used commands are reported hereafter.
+The macro language "translation" of commands commonly used to export files are reported hereafter.

+In these commands you will generally want vary the file name; the points where this shall be done are marked with the `ADD_FILE_NAME_HERE`.
+Bear in mind that within the Macro language file names and paths require double slashes `\\` instead of single slashes `\`.

 #### Open file